-The coloration of the Zebra loach is the basis for its scientific name, Botia striata, which is derived from the Latin word striatus, meaning striped or striated.
+The coloration of the Zebra Loach is the basis for its scientific name, Botia striata, which is derived from the Latin word striatus, meaning striped or striated.
 There have been other scientific names given to this loach, most notably Botia hymenophysa, which is a similar species.
 However, each species originates from different locations.
-B hymenophysa is found in Malayasia, Thailand, and the Greater Sundra Island, while Botia striata hails from the Tunga River system in Karnataka, located in the southern part of India.
+B hymenophysa is found in Malaysia, Thailand, and the Greater Sundra Island, while Botia striata hails from the Tunga River system in Karnataka, located in the southern part of India.
 Zebra loaches have also been found in several areas within the Krishna drainage.
 Although the waters are clear in some regions, other locations this fish inhabits are muddy and oxygen-poor.
 It is not unusual to find zebras in the company of other Botia species.

 Zebra loaches were first introduced to the aquarium trade in 1952, and have continued to remain popular among aquarium hobbyists.
 Specimens sold in the trade now are either wild caught or captive bred.
-Breeding this species in captivity has been unsuccessful for the home hobbyist, and commercial breeding has only been successful through the use of hormones.
+Breeding this species in captivity have been unsuccessful for the home hobbyist, and commercial breeding has only been successful through the use of hormones.